 How to structure an online course people actually finish

-A student pays for your course.
-They are excited.
+A student buys your course on a Tuesday, full of intent.
 They finish lesson one, maybe lesson two.
-Then life happens, the momentum dies, and the course joins the pile of things they meant to get back to.
-You never hear from them again, except maybe a refund request.
-The content was good.
-The structure let them drift.
+Then a deadline lands, the week gets loud, and the course slides onto the pile of things they meant to get back to.
+You never hear from them again, except perhaps a refund request three weeks later.

-A course people finish is built backward from one outcome, with a clear path, an action between every lesson, and visible progress.
-That is the whole structure.
-Most online courses are not abandoned because the content is weak.
-They are abandoned for lack of momentum: no obvious next step, nothing to do, no sense of getting anywhere.
-Fix the structure and completion climbs, and completion is what turns a course into referrals, testimonials, and a product that keeps selling.
+Weak content rarely kills a course.
+Lost momentum does: no obvious next step, nothing to do, no sense of getting anywhere.
+Fix the structure and completion climbs, and completion is what turns a course into referrals, testimonials, and a product that keeps selling while you sleep.

 Start at the end.
 Name the single outcome your course delivers, stated as something the student can do or have that they could not before.
 Then ask what someone actually has to accomplish to get there, and list those steps in order.
 That ordered list is your structure.